Abi2210shek/Abiszzz/README.md

-This is An E-calculator Developed with  Html , Css and Js.
+This is An E-calculator Developed with Basics of Html and other programming languages.